 I led the front-end development of the new, responsive website for the Tampa Bay Times.
 Our team of developers, designers, editors, and digital strategitsts crafted a new experience that feels at home on any device with a web browser, but is also true to the paper's Pulitzer Prize-winning journalism and bold print design.

 I built a CSS framework composed of a resuable modules that could be combined to make the pages throughout the site.
-The site uses a heavily customized version of the Columnal grid system.
-Columnal was one of a relatively small number of fluid grid systems available when I began working on the website in 2011.
-Columnal provides a 12-column grid that becomes a set of stacked 1-column elements on small devices.
-I added a third breakpoint for midsize devices such as tablets.
-At this point, the site is 8 columns wide.
-Each row is broken up into 4 double-width columns and 8 normal-width columns.
+The site uses a heavily customized version of the Columnal grid system, one of a few of fluid grid systems available when I began working on the website in 2011.

-I also developed a suite of open source jQuery plugins for the site:
+I also developed open source jQuery plugins for the site:

 When we encountered problems, I designed new layout options on paper or in the browser, rapidly prototyping and testing various solutions.
 I worked closely with the design team.